millsofmn/notes/database.md

 * Schema - conceptual organization of the whole database as viewed by the database administrator
 * Subschema - defines the portion of the database as seen by an application

+Data vs Information: data is raw facts whereas information is that data processed to reveil it's meaning.

 ## Relationships

 * Hierarchical - each child has only one parent